bmentges/brainiak_api/docs/source/services/suggest/suggest.rst

 The suggest service searchs, for a given object property (a predicate whose value is a object, a URI), instances that could be added to the predicate value.

-The instances must match a pattern passed in request to be retrieved.
+The instances must also match a pattern passed in request to be retrieved.

 **Basic usage**